* Inspired by the poem A Visit From St. Nicholas, written by Major Henry

 But I heard him exclaim, ere he drove out of sight,

-Good eclipsing to all and to all a moon night.
+Happy non-apocalypse (again) to all and to all a clear night.

 My apologies to Major Henry Livingston Jr. 1748 – 1828, author of ‘Twas